auino/kickass-api-wrapper/README.md

 ### Notes ###

-Based on a Python script by Emanuele Munafò.
+Based on an [Alfred script based on Python](http://www.packal.org/workflow/kat-search) by Emanuele Munafò.

 ### Contacts ###